Oahu Dream Weddings: Your Perfect Ceremony Guide

 Can we use our own Officiate/Minister?

-No. We have own own minister.
-If you have a parent or relative who is a minister, he/she can be incorporated into the ceremony at some point by our minister.
+No, sorry.
+But, if you have a parent or relative who is a minister, he/she can be incorporated into the ceremony at some point by our minister.

 We do not want to see each other.